mjc-gh/batsd-dash/README.md

 and visualization library.

-Since rendering is all done on the client, we make use of hash based navigation in order to reduce the amount of requests and while maintaining 'linkability'.
+Since rendering is all done on the client, we make use of hash based navigation in order to reduce the amount of requests while still maintaining 'linkability'.

-For example, to view a graph for the counter `a.b` metric, you would make the following request from your browser:
+For example, to view a graph for the counter `a.b` statistic, you would need to make the following request from your browser:

     /graph#counters=a.b

-The graph view will provide you with a date time picker to make selecting different start and stop time ranges easier.
-Graphs are updated when you press the 'View' button.
+The graph view will provide you with a date time picker to make selecting different time ranges easier.
+Graphs are updated when you press the 'View' button or when the URL is updated.

 It's possible to view more than one metric at the same time.
 To do this, visit the following route from your browser: